Hands up all those who don’t like to save money. Nobody? Well, in that case, you’re going to want to stick around!

 - Leaving appliances switched on unnecessarily will also raise the temperature of your home, meaning that on hot days fridges and freezers need to use more energy to keep cool.

 - Switch off your oven five minutes earlier than usual to cook the food in the residual heat.

 - Or instead, in cold weather leave the oven door open as the cooker cools to help heat the kitchen.

 - Use a saucepan the same size as the hob ring to prevent heat from escaping and cover pots with lids where possible.

 - Dirty dishes?
 Let your dishwasher do the hard work for you – believe it or not, it’s actually more energy-efficient than doing them by hand.

-- Boiling water in your kettle is more efficient than boiling it in a pan, however only boil as much as you need.
+- Boiling water in your kettle is more efficient than boiling it in a pan.
+However, you should only boil as much as you need.

 - Avoid positioning your fridge and freezer too close to the cooker or else their motors will struggle to keep them cool and use more energy doing so.

 - Defrost food overnight in the fridge, rather than using the microwave.
-Saves the microwave being used and does a better job.
+This saves the microwave from being used and does a better job.